queer-community-allies/queer-community-allies/resources/index.md

 - [GSA Network ~ Fundraising for your GSA](https://gsanetwork.org/resources/fundraising-for-your-gsa/)

 ## 🏳️‍🌈 Scholarships
 Looking for a scholarship?
-A great place to start is checking whether the university/college/school has a LGBTQ resource center.
-A center can help you identify local resources, support groups, & scholarships!
+A great place to start is checking whether the university/college/school has a LGBTQ resource center; a center can help you identify local resources, support groups, & scholarships.
 [Click here for a list of scholarships we've found for LGBTQ+ teens.](/scholarships)

 ## 🏳️‍🌈 Nearby Teen Volunteer Opportunities

-List under construction
+List under construction...
+Do you know of some teen service opportunities in north Utah County or south Salt Lake County?

 - [Project Rainbow](https://www.projectrainbowutah.org/volunteer)